 Review by D.W.
 Jefferson (El Salvador 1974–76; Costa Rica 1976–77)

 D.W.
 Jefferson was a Peace Corps agriculture volunteer in El Salvador (1974-76) and Costa Rica (1976-77).
-Dean maintains a blog about his Peace Corps years.
-He is currently retired from a career in computer software engineering.
+A blog about his Peace Corps years is at:dwjefferson.blogspot.com He is currently retired from a career in computer software engineering.